Rafael Devers Player Props: Red Sox vs. Orioles

-Rafael Devers, with a slugging percentage of .537 in his past 10 games -- including three home runs -- will be in action for the Boston Red Sox versus the Baltimore Orioles, with Kyle Bradish on the mound, April 25 at 6:35 PM ET.
+Rafael Devers, with a slugging percentage of .462 in his past 10 games -- including two home runs -- will be in action for the Boston Red Sox against the Baltimore Orioles, with Tyler Wells on the mound, April 26 at 1:05 PM ET.

-In his most recent game, he notched a home run while going 1-for-4 against the Orioles.
+In his previous game he had a hitless showing (0-for-3 with an RBI) against the Orioles.

 Rafael Devers Game Info & Props vs. the Orioles